opheliagame/algoraveindia.github.io/_posts/2024-05-10-Generative-Degenerate-Mumbai-Edition.markdown

 [Myles](http://www.aaronmylespereira.com) will click his mouse and clack a keyboard to make AV things happen with Max/MSP and TouchDesigner.

-[Ayrous](http://www.instagram.com/ayruos) returns to working with DIY code and electronics, performing an improvised set with a handheld AV synth of his own design, the N8IR.
+[Sourya Sen](http://www.instagram.com/ayruos) returns to working with DIY code and electronics, performing an improvised set with a handheld AV synth of his own design, the N8IR.

 [PhilterSoup](https://www.philtersoup.com/) Brings a large dose of hardware along with a prototype synth with more than enough voltage to fire up every dancing shoe in your closet.